oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT = SD-JWT-DOC | SIG(SD-JWT-DOC, ISSUER-PRIV-KEY)
 ```

-`SD-CLAIMS` is an array of digest values that and ensure the integrity of and map to the respective Disclosures.
-Digest values are calculated over the Disclosures, each of which contains the claim name (`CLAIM-NAME`) and value (`CLAIM-VALUE`) with a random salt (`SALT`).
+`SD-CLAIMS` is an array of digest values that ensure the integrity of and map to the respective Disclosures.
+Digest values are calculated over the Disclosures, each of which contains the claim name (`CLAIM-NAME`), the claim value (`CLAIM-VALUE`), and a random salt (`SALT`).
 Digests are calculated using a digest derivation function such as a hash function, HMAC, or other (`DIGEST-DERIVATION()`):

 ```
 SD-CLAIMS = (